jeromecoupe/11ty-paginate-taxonomies/README.md

 ### Get collection categories

-- `./eleventy/libs/getCollectionCategories.js` is responsible for returning an array of all unique `categories` values used in the front-matter of the targetted collection.
+- `./eleventy/libs/getCollectionCategories.js` is responsible for returning an array of all unique `categories` values used in the front-matter of the target collection.

 #### Parameters